The Joseph Centre for Dignified Work

 We would love to hear from you if you are interested in hearing more or working with us.
 Please send Josh an email.

-The Centre is a project of the Guild Church of St Katharine Cree and the Centre for Theology and Community, and is supported practically by both institutions.
+The Centre is a project of the Guild Church of St Katharine Cree in its role as a church for London's workers.